in

 Popular materials used in French style furniture are walnut, mahogany, oak, rosewood, maple, copper, brass, mother of pearl and cast iron.
 Furniture can be sophisticated, bold and even richly adorned with gilded features.

-Over the years, French interior design has grown with influences from other styles such as country, eclectic, and contemporary.
+Over the years, French interior design has grown with influences from other periods and elements such as country, eclectic, and contemporary.
 The French love classic designs that never go out of style.

 They also love to display their antiques and heirlooms.
 Colors are everywhere from flowers to drapes and to furniture.
 Different textures can be found throughout the space.